-The purpose of this report is to inform the Urban Planning Delegated Committee (UPDC) of the exhibition outcomes of Amendment C337boro to the Boroondara Planning Scheme.
-The amendment seeks to implement the recommendations of the Ashburton Heritage Gap Study (the Study) by applying the Heritage Overlay to nine (9) individual heritage places and one (1) heritage precinct.
-The individual places and the Home Farm Estate and Environs Precinct have been assessed as being of local cultural heritage significance to the City of Boroondara.
+Amendment C337boro to the Boroondara Planning Scheme seeks to implement the recommendations of the Ashburton Heritage Gap Study (the Study).
+As exhibited, the amendment proposed to apply the Heritage Overlay (HO) to nine (9) individual heritage places and one heritage precinct on a permanent basis.